-This Official Statement includes the basic financial statements of CPS Energy for the fiscal years ended January 31, 2020 and 2019.
-These financial statements included in this Official Statement as APPENDIX B have been audited by Baker Tilly Virchow Krause, LLP, independent accountant, as stated in their report thereon, which also appears in APPENDIX B hereto.
+This Offering Memorandum includes the basic financial statements of CPS Energy for the fiscal years ended January 31, 2021 and 2020.
+These financial statements included in this Offering Memorandum as APPENDIX C have been audited by Baker Tilly Virchow Krause, LLP, independent accountant, as stated in their report thereon, which also appears in APPENDIX C hereto.

 As part of its external audit procurement process, CPS Energy issued a Request for Proposal for annual financial audits and related services in April 2018.
 In August 2018, CPS Energy selected Baker Tilly Virchow Krause, LLP, to serve as its external auditor.
 CPS Energy negotiated a new two-year term agreement with Baker Tilly Virchow Krause, LLP.
 The two-year agreement contract was scheduled to expire on August 25, 2020.
-On May 27, 2020, the Board approved a temporary extension to the contract with Baker Tilly Virchow Krause, LLP of one year to the current audit service engagement.
+On May 27, 2020, the Board approved a temporary extension to the contract with Baker Tilly Virchow Krause, LLP of one year to the current audit service engagement, which expired on August 25, 2021.
+On July 26, 2021, the Board approved the new external auditing firm KPMG LLP, with a term to expire on July 25, 2025, with an option to renew for one additional year.